Sunrise at Campobello (play): Background

 Schary obtained the rights to the life of Franklin D. Roosevelt in April 1957.
-The original Broadway production was presented at the Cort Theatre by The Theatre Guild and Dore Schary and directed by Smajo Salcin.
+The original Broadway production was presented at the Cort Theatre by The Theatre Guild and Dore Schary and directed by Vincent J. Donehue.
 It opened on January 30, 1958, and closed on May 30, 1959, running for 556 performances.

 Synopsis

 The play starred Ralph Bellamy as Roosevelt.
 Others in the cast included Henry Jones as Louis Howe, Mary Fickett as Eleanor Roosevelt; Anne Seymour as Sara Delano Roosevelt and, in his Broadway debut, James Earl Jones.
 Bellamy repeated his role in the film version of the play.